mwood1212/ADS-Group-Project/Stefan/Website/Visual/README DataScienceGroup.txt

-In order for all of this to work you will need to install python 3.9, Django and some other python modules You will also need to generate a ProductDataFrame.csv file which you can do by running the following - python GenerateProductDataFrame.py
+In order for all of this to work you will need to install python 3.9, Django and some other python modules You will also need to generate a ProductDataFrame.csv and CustomerDataFrame.csv file which you can do by running the following - python GenerateProductDataFrame.py
 It will print some numbers as it works so that you know it is still running but it can take a while still The reason I have not committed it is due to github large file restrictions so also ensure you do not commit it to github Following on from that you will also need to place a copy of the tsv with a name of datav1.tsv in this folder